codebrewer/HillListsBackupLibrary/README.md

 * Swift 3.1
 * macOS 10.12

+The library should also be usable on iOS (probably version 10 onwards) but this has not been tested.

 Unfortunately, Linux is not supported because some APIs used by the library (*e.g.* `CoreLocation`) are not presently available on Linux.